NixOS/nixpkgs/maintainers/README.md

 ### How to lose maintainer status

-Maintainers that have become inactive for more than 3 months on a given package can be removed.
+Maintainers that have become inactive on a given package can be removed.
 This helps us keep an accurate view of what parts of nixpkgs are well maintained or not.

+The inactivity measure is currently not strictly enforced.
+We would typically look at it if we notice that the author hasn't reacted to package-related notifications for more than 3 months.

 The maintainer is welcome to come back at any time.